 The construction of the dental clinic at the rear of the Flag House has finished and the clinic was officially opened on August 24, 2016 by former President HE Jose Ramos Horta.
 The Trust partnered with the Rotary Clubs of Keilor and Port Melbourne to construct and equip the clinic and have also been supported by the Rotary Clubs of Packenham, Carlton and Berwick as well as Rotary International.
-The Trust has also received invaluable financial support from Peter and Ruth McMullin and Ellerston Capital.
+The Trust has also received invaluable financial support from the Victorian Health Department, Peter and Ruth McMullin and Ellerston Capital.
 We have received in kind support from Dental Health Services Victoria.

 The Balibo Dental Clinic will improve the oral health of the local population by providing access to dental treatment, community education and prevention programs.
 There are very few dentists in Timor Leste, most of whom are located in Dili.
 There are no dentists located in Balibó and a limited dental service available in Maliana.